-Eligibility for in-state tuition charges is based on the provisions of Section 23-7.4 of the Code of Virginia.
+Eligibility for in-state tuition charges is based on the provisions of Section 23-7.4 of the Code of Virginia in effect on the first day of classes for each term.
+A link to the Code of Virginia guidelines can be found on the Student Financial Services Web site.
 This statute limits in-state tuition to those with Virginia domiciliary status.
-A Virginia domiciliary must have a permanent home in the commonwealth, and must also have the intention of remaining in the state indefinitely.
-If there is any question regarding the right to classification as a domiciliary of Virginia, it is the student's responsibility to raise the question with JMU administrative officials prior to or at the time of registration.
+Domicile is defined as the "present, fixed home to which you return following temporary absences and at which you intend to stay indefinitely."
+If there is any question of the right to classification as a domicile of Virginia, it is the student's obligation, prior to the first day of classes for the semester, to raise the question with Student Financial Services.